Framing Our Future

 West Linn provides the day‑to‑day services that keep our community safe, connected, and thriving—from safety, infrastructure, and clean water, to the departments that make it all possible, like finance, IT, and more.
 Yet the City receives only 13 cents of each property‑tax dollar, and state laws limit how quickly our revenues can grow even as costs rise.

 Framing Our Future is a long‑term, community‑driven effort to understand what services residents value most and how we can sustainably fund them in the years ahead.
+Right now, we need to know: what are your expectations for City services?
+Would you like different services, fewer services, or to keep things about the same?
+Post your responses below!

 This page will be updated continually throughout all 4 phases of the project as new ideas are introduced, questions are asked, and solutions proposed.
 We encourage you to subscribe to this page for automatic notifications of new content, or check back regularly.
 Below we will host surveys, open discussion questions, news updates, and more.
 To the right, explore where we are in the process and browse our expanding FAQ.